-Term limits are restrictions on how long a particular person can serve in a political office.
-Term limits can be expressed in the number of terms in office or years of service.
-Term limits can also specify whether a person may serve in the same office once term limits have been reached and the individual has laid out of an election cycle.
+Term limits are the restrictions that are placed on how long a particular person can serve in a political office.
+Term limits can be expressed in the number of terms in office or years of service, and they can also specify whether a person may serve in the same office once term limits have been reached and the individual has laid out of an election cycle.
 The most well-known term limit that has been defined by the United States constitution is for the office of the presidency as spelled out in the 22nd amendment:

 Examples of Term Limits

-The 22nd amendment was approved by congress in 1947 and ratified in 1951.
-Franklin D. Roosevelt is the only President to have served more than two four-year terms.
-He served more than 12 years before dying in office.
+The 22nd amendment was approved by congress in 1947 and ratified in 1951 following the term of Franklin D. Roosevelt, who is the only President to have served more than two four-year terms.
+Roosevelt served more than 12 years before dying in office.
 Vice presidents are likewise elected to serve four-year terms, but unlike presidents, they can be elected to serve an unlimited number of times.

 Other famous governments over the course of history have imposed term limits.
-Ancient Athenians who served on the Boule were limited to two annual terms in a lifetime.
+Ancient Athenians who served on the Boule, for instance, were limited to two annual terms in a lifetime.
 They could only head that governing body for one term.